keell0renz/llm-entropy-patterns/README.md

 This study aims to extrapolate this aproach deeper, into attention layers.

+_UPDATE_: This research also did not show promising results.
+At least I learned a lot in the process!

 ## Methodology

 The study evaluates LLaMA 3.2 of sizes 1B, 3B, 11B (Vision), 90B (Vision)